Amridell/Random-Character-Generator/README.md

 # Current known bugs
 Barbarian sometimes puts highest/second highest ability into charisma.

-More of a lack of feature: haven't added prerequisite checking for feats yet.
+More of a lack of feature: haven't added prerequisite checking for feats yet, which really restricts what I can put in there.

+Fighters sometimes don't assign abilities correctly.